KunSahni/ing-sw-2021-Sahni-Rossi-Ponti/README.md

 Other unit tests were written for user actions (it.polimi.ingsw.network.clienttoserver.action), which are a key part of our controller, these tests have a class coverage of 100% and a line coverage of 92%.

-Testing on client side was done through quality assurance since with unit testing we would've had to mock UI-specific functions.
+Testing on client side was done through quality assurance since unit testing would've consisted in mocking UI-specific functions.

 ## Compile